BrianCollet/Codewars/README.md

 </table>

 <div align="center">
-<p>Codewars is a website that provides a platform for practicing and improving programming skills.</p>
+<p align="center">Codewars is a website that provides a platform for practicing and improving programming skills.</p>

-<p>It features a collection of coding challenges, known as "kata", in various programming languages.</p>
+<p align="center">It features a collection of coding challenges, known as "kata", in various programming languages.</p>

-<p>Users can solve these challenges and submit their solutions, which are then ranked and evaluated based on their correctness and efficiency.</p>
+<p align="center">Users can solve these challenges and submit their solutions, which are then ranked and evaluated based on their correctness and efficiency.</p>
 </div>

 ![alt rank](https://www.codewars.com/users/ColletCodes/badges/large)